| Lip-smacking flavours of grape, strawberry, lime |

 They are a tasty treat!

-I think my current favourite flavour is coconut.
-But, I might have to re-sample the other flavours, for research purposes.
+My current favourite is coconut.
+But, I might have to re-sample the other flavours to be sure.

 Hasta Luego